eternaldensity/Sandcastle-Builder/README.md

 - Did some testing
 - Refresh boost/badge on class (tag) change, to update faves
 - Shadow Feeder only activates a limited number of times per NP (increase with Panther Rush or CDSP) (maybe still too high)
+- Vaults can now give flux crystals under the right circumstances!

 ### 3.3332